willzuzic/BrainTumorProject/README.md

 ## Overview

 This project takes images of MRI brain scans and using neural networks puts them into 4 different categories judging on the form of tumor present if any.
 The goal of this project is to provide a tool for the identification of medical tumors.
+This model is about 97% accurate.
 The system is built using a Convolutional Neural Network (CNN) and uses the design mentioned in the paper below: https://www.sciencedirect.com/science/article/abs/pii/S1877750324001170#sec0025

 ## Features